AndrewNoNumbers/Old-Github-Site/_harpapp/public/a/one-line-book-reviews.md

 ======================

 ###Freehand: Sketching Tips and Tricks Drawn From Art by Helen Birch (c) 2013
 Handbook of ideas and basics of visual art.
-Won't necessarily make you a better artist but will give you a better grasp of visual art, for those without a art background.
+Won't make you a better artist but will give you a better grasp of visual art, especially for those without an art background.

 ###Product Design for the Web: Principles of Designing & Releasing Web Products by Randy J. Hunt, Creative Director, Etsy (c) 2014
 Takes the daunting task of defining the entire digital product design field and makes it accessible to a beginner, especially anyone with an arts background but new to product design.